hoffmangroup/segway/doc/technical.rst

 the input sequences somewhat because larger sequences make more difficult work units (greater memory and run time costs) and thereby impede efficient parallelization.
 The :option:`--split-sequences`\=\
-*size* option will split up sequences into windows with *size* frames each.
+*size* option will split up sequences into windows with *size* base pairs each.
 The default *size* is 2,000,000.
 Decreasing to 500,000 will greatly improve speed at the cost of more artefacts at split boundaries.

 Reporting
 =========